Decreasing Term Life Insurance Simplified

 Cons

-• Insured can possibly outlive the term of the policy, resulting in no benefits payout
+• The insured can possibly outlive the term of the policy, resulting in no benefits payout

 • While premiums do increase, so does the payout.
 If unexpected bills or costs arise late in the policy term, the declining payout may not meet financial needs.